 How to Validate the Cleanliness of a Surface Before Applying FIPG

 One of the biggest hurdles to validating cleanliness for FIPG applications is measuring surface quality in tiny spaces.
-Most of the time FIPG is applied on very small edges or even in tiny channels designed to hold the bead.
-Measuring cleanliness in narrow spaces can be extremely difficult without the equipment designed to inspect in those channels.
-Water contact angle measurements are a great solution to evaluate these types of surfaces because with a precise volume of water you can get a numerical value of surface quality.
+Most of the time, FIPG is applied on very small edges or even in tiny channels designed to hold the bead.
+Measuring cleanliness in narrow spaces can be extremely difficult without the equipment designed to inspect inside those channels.
+Water contact angle measurements are a great solution to evaluate these types of surfaces because, with a precise volume of water, you can get a numerical value of surface quality.

 The video below illustrates an automated water contact angle measurement method on an engine block to make sure the surface has been adequately prepared before FIPG is applied.

 Water contact angle works by depositing a drop of water on the surface of a material and measuring to what extent the drop expands (wets out) or constricts (beads up).
 If the water is attracted to the surface because the chemical composition is right, it will wet out.
 This correlates directly to how the FIPG will respond to the surface, so with this measurement in hand, you can effectively predict if your FIPG will stick properly.
 No leaks, no seal breaks, and no worries.

 Create a Better Surface to Ensure FIPG Reliability